 - Make a well in the center of the wok, and add the whisked eggs.
 With a metal spatula, scramble them and break them apart into little bits, letting them brown just little, and incorporate them into the shallots and garlic, continuing to break them into small bits.

 - Add the drained, semi-soft, noodles and toss with the egg mixture, stirring, flipping constantly for a few minutes, until noodles become soft and pliable.

-- Garnish with bean sprouts, fresh scallions, lime wedges and roasted crushed peanuts.
+- Garnish with bean sprouts, fresh scallions, cilantro or basil, lime wedges and roasted crushed peanuts.

 Notes: An easy way to cut back on the oil in the recipe is to poach the thinly sliced chicken in a little water (just enough to barely cover) in the pan or wok for just few few minutes.
 Drain and set aside.
 The thinner you slice the chicken the faster it will cook.

 If you want to cut back on the sugar in this recipe, then cut back some of the vinegar.

 Keywords: pad thai, pad thai recipe, easy pad thai, authentic pad thai recipe, chicken pad thai, pad thai recipe with tofu, vegan pad thai recipe, vegetarian pad thai recipe